 “The idea of gifts has been widely sabotaged in recent years.
 It’s turned into an exchange of shopping lists.
 The idea of gifts is to show you’ve thought about someone.
 You may not always get it right, but that’s why we say it’s the thought that counts. ” – Judith Martin, 2005

 Now I know of extended families in which every person submits a list of things they want for Christmas and everyone else just picks and chooses off the list.
 This is fine and dandy, but as “Miss Manners” said above, it’s not really gift-giving.
 It is buying something off a shopping list.
 (And, in my opinion, not very fun on Christmas morning!).

 Personally, I think often people are both short on time and fearful of buying something the recipient won’t enjoy, so they just skip both and ask for a list.
-But that’s one of the reasons I started DoSayGive: to make thoughtful gift-giivng easier.
-And that’s also why I am releasing my gift guides earlier this year: to give you more time to finda special gift.
+But that’s one of the reasons I started DoSayGive: to make thoughtful gift-giving easier.
+And that’s also why we release our gift guidesearly: to give you more time to find a special gift.
 (And if you can get more of your shopping accomplished in November, you have more free time to enjoy December with your family and friends!)

 A little more on my gift-giving philosophy:

 1. A thoughtful gift-giver does a little bit of research.
 Take the time to consider the person’s age, interests, stage of life, etc. Skip the big box store’s gift guides (those are usually pushed by advertisers!).

 It is perfectly acceptable, and thoughtful, to ask the recipient, or preferably someone close to the recipient, for gift ideas.
 For example, I appreciate when my husband asks my sister for ideas.
 (To me, there is no romance in me giving him a Christmas gift registry!).
 Remember, you are asking for suggestions, not a list.
 You do not have to buy what is suggested, but if you do, tell others so the recipient doesn’t get two of the same thing.